 When these internal handles are used, the R Series defibrillator can operate only in Manual mode even if the unit supports Advisory mode.
 When an internal handle set is connected to the R Series, it automatically limits energy output to a maximum of 50 joules.

-For step-by-step procedures for open chest defibrillation as well as important cleaning and sterilization of the autoclavable electrodes, refer to the Autoclavable Internal Handle and Electrode Operator's Guide.
+For step-by-step procedures for open chest defibrillation as well as important cleaning and sterilization information, refer to the Autoclavable Internal Handle and Electrode Operator's Guide.